 The son of an immigrant and the first in his family to attend college, Bob earned his A.A. at Miami Dade Community College, B.A. at the University of South Florida, M.S. from St. Thomas University (Miami), and Ph.D. in Educational Administration from the University of Texas in Austin.

 Aimee Furaha Salmon

-Aimee joined the Board in 2016.
+Aimee has been a member of the ILI board since 2016.
 She is the former Administrator of CAMME DRC, a non-profit organization that helps youth in the Democratic Republic of Congo (DRC) live a future free of exploitation.
 She holds a three-year degree in development management from Institut Superieur d’Informatique de Gestion in the DRC.
 Her high school education at Bangu Institute (City of Bukavu, DRC) emphasized administration and accounting.

 In October 2017, Aimee became a U.S. citizen.
 She is a former student in ILI’s English Program, a graduate of Greenfield Community College, and a former member of the Greenfield College Foundation’s board of directors.
 Aimee was accepted by Mount Holyoke College as a Francis Perkins Scholar, beginning with the fall 2019 semester.

 Director of International Admissions, Marketing & Communications Assistant, Stoneleigh-Burnham School